 In Rana Ghulam Akbar,[12] the Court of Magistrates of Malta examined Regulation 6(1)(b) in an application filed in terms of Article 409A of the Criminal Code (Habeas Corpus).
 It assessed that, since “the guiding principles are that detention is only a measure of last resort and that less coercive measures should always be sought before going for detention” and concluded that his detention was in breach of Maltese law, as the “declaration that the applicant’s “risk of absconding” is one that is not sustainable within the strict parameters of Regulation 6(1)(b)”.
 The Court ordered the applicant’s immediate release from detention.

-In Jovica Kolakovic v.
-Avukat Generali, the Constitutional Court of Malta held that it “subscribes to the view held recently by the Strasbourg Court to the effect that it is hard to conceive that in a small island like Malta, where escape by sea without endangering one’s life is unlikely and fleeing by air is subject to strict control, the authorities could not have at their disposal measures other than the applicant’s protracted detention (vide Louled Massoud v.
+subscribes to the view held recently by the Strasbourg Court to the effect that it is hard to conceive that in a small island like Malta, where escape by sea without endangering one’s life is unlikely and fleeing by air is subject to strict control, the authorities could not have at their disposal measures other than the applicant’s protracted detention (vide Louled Massoud v.
 Malta, ECHR 27th July 2010).
-Nor should the authorities’ inability to adequately monitor movements into and out of Malta be shifted as a burden of denial of release from detention on a person accused of an offence, particularly if such a person is of foreign nationality.”[13]
+Nor should the authorities’ inability to adequately monitor movements into and out of Malta be shifted as a burden of denial of release from detention on a person accused of an offence, particularly if such a person is of foreign nationality.[13]

 According to law, the individual detention order shall be issued in writing, in a language that the applicant is reasonably supposed to understand, and it shall state the reasons of the detention decision.
 Information about the procedures to challenge detention and obtain free legal assistance shall also be provided.
-Detention Orders may be appeal within 3 working days.
+Detention Orders may be appealed within three working days.
 Furthermore, a review by the Immigration Appeals Board shall be automatically conducted after seven days and every two months in case the individual is still detained.[14]
 After a period of nine months, any person detained, if they are still an applicant for international protection, shall be released.[15]

 Legal Notice 487 of 2021 amended the Reception Regulations and introduced the requirement to carry out an individual assessment and only order detention if it proves necessary and if other less coercive measures cannot be applied effectively.[16]
 It also introduced a provision which states that administrative procedures relevant to the grounds for detention set out in the Regulations shall be executed with due diligence.

 Practitioners also confirmed that challenges before the IAB proved to have limited impact.
 The creation of a third Chamber in 2023 did not affect the overall approach of the IAB towards detention challenges, with the Board almost invariably confirming legality.
 Furthermore, in 2023 the IAB developed a practice whereby persons detained under the first above-mentioned ground – relating to identity – were only released if they were able to present an official document with their personal details, such as a passport.
 Despite the fact that lawyers challenge this approach on the basis of CJEU jurisprudence, the practice continued and is now a consolidated procedure.
 Lawyers also noted that applicants reaching Malta with personal documents were effectively being penalised by the PIO since further detention was deemed necessary to verify the authenticity of the documents.
+These practices continued throughout 2024.
+There is no further judicial stage beyond the IAB in relation to the administrative detention.

 It was reported further by NGOs that applicants are not always provided with a copy of their Detention Order, which is moreover only available in English and often issued as a standard template to all persons.

-[1] Prevention of Disease Ordinance, Chapter 36 of the laws of Malta.
+[1] Prevention of Disease Ordinance, Chapter 36.

-[3] Prevention of Disease Ordinance, Chapter 36 of the Laws of Malta.
+[3] Prevention of Disease Ordinance, Chapter 36.

 [4] CPT, Report to the Maltese Government on the visit to Malta carried out by the European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment from 17 to 22 September 2020, March 2021, available at: https://bit.ly/3mPtelf.